 If you are dealing with depression, remember that you are not alone.
 More than 300 million people around the world live with depression.
 It is the leading cause of disability.

 Dealing with depression is a lifelong journey of overcoming pain, accepting change, challenging your mind, training your body, and engaging in something outside of yourself.
 To thrive during this sometimes harrowing journey, you might need knowledge of the strategies, treatments, and lifestyle changes that will help you.
-We outlined them below:
+We outlined them below.

-There are many types of therapy, and some might work better for you than others.
 Continue reading Dealing With Depression: What You Need to Know

 Daily stress management is one of the key indicators of mental health and wellness.
 By being proactive in dealing with stress, we can minimize its impact.
 Regularly engaging in stress reduction techniques emboldens us to stave off feelings of being completely overwhelmed, depressed, or persistently anxious or panicked.